-Superior Arts mission is to provide Camden City with an artistic venue for Camden residents to embark upon a compelling experience through Dance, Acting, and Production Management.
-The organization, in partnership with schools and community organizations, was designed for Camden residents to explore all areas of preforming arts.
+Superior Arts mission is to provide Camden City with an artistic outlet for residents to embark upon a compelling experience advocacy through the art of Dance, Acting, and Production Management.
+The organization partners with local schools and community organizations to develop conscious skilled, superior artists.

 Samir Nichols is a 25 year-old Camden native who has a community activist spirit and works hard to bring awareness to community and social issues through theater arts awareness, He refers to his self and his team as “gladiators in Suits".
 At age 14 he constructed a non-profit to support an “Arts in Education” platform that allows Camden City scholars the ability to express themselves through dance and musical arts.

-Most recently, Samir has served as Artistic Facilitator to Rutgers University, Yorkship Elementary School, Hatch Family School, and Coopers Poynt School providing students with artistic best practices and sustainable training.
+Most recently, Samir has served as Artistic Facilitator to Rutgers University, Yorkship Elementary School, Hatch Family School, and Coopers Poynt School providing students with a rigorous training in performing arts.
 Samir is a firm believer that everyone has a dream and is entitled to live out that dream as he has, and it is his job and reasonability to be a beacon of hope for young artistic pioneers to not only serve artistically, but civically as well.

 “We’re going to bring that feel to the city.
 This is going to be the first-ever outdoor art sanctuary, where we’ll be able to build sets,” Nichols said, pointing to a trail off Wildwood Avenue along the Cooper River.
 “And it kind of already looks like a theater.”